Nana's Sponsors

 Follow instructions on can to warm soup.
 Pour hot soup into bowls.
 Crush potato chips to bite size and float on top of soup.
 Repeat layer of crushed potato chips as needed.

-Nana's Tip: Try crushed corn chips instead of potato chips with this simple yet "Mm, Mm Good" recipe.
+Nana's Note: Try crushed corn chips instead of potato chips with this simple yet "Mm, Mm Good" recipe.

 Monterey Clam Chowder